Thursday, July 11, 2024

 Book Review - Around the World on a Bicycle

-The Germany of the Lederhosen.
-Norwegian subsistence farmers.
-These are two images that leap to mind from the beginning of Fred Birchmore's autobiographical telling of his bicycle adventures that started in the mid-1930s as he was doing a master's degree in Europe.
+This bring me to Birchmore, the old-time Germany of the Lederhosen, and Norwegian subsistence farmers.
+These are two images that leap to mind from the beginning of Fred Birchmore's autobiographical book telling of his bicycle adventures that started in the mid-1930s as he was doing a master's degree in Europe.
 The visions in his book seem impossibly far away.
 It's shocking how much human culture changed coming through World War Two.

 As Birchmore makes his way steadily eastward from the Balkans to Egypt, Iraq, Persia, Afghanistan and more, his descriptions seem ever more removed from the modern world.
 As someone who has lived in Egypt, I understand the allure of seeking the distant past in our present, feeling the timelessness of a place.
 How many times did I hear that Egypt had not changed for hundreds of years, or since Jesus walked the land in nearby Judea with His disciples.
 To some extent that yearning to see the past comes through in Birchmore's tone.
 However, much of it is simply pure description, and the world of the 1930s is shockingly removed from our own.